scipy-conference/scipy-conference/manual/mailings/plotting_contest_announcement.rst

 * April 13, 2015: Plotting submissions due

-* Winners will be announced during the Scipy conference days.
+* Winners will be announced during the SciPy conference days.

 We look forward to exciting submissions that push the boundaries of plotting.